T

 A portion or installment, especially of a loan or share issue.
 A portion of a type of financial instrument that is divided into risk classes.
 (CDC)

-treacle (noun) or black treacle
+treacle or black treacle (noun)§

 Chiefly British